PanKbase/pankbase-python-client/docs/IgvfApi.md

 Retrieve JSON schema for item type

-Returns JSON schemas of all the item types defined in IGVF
+Returns JSON schemas of all the item types defined in PKB

 ### Example